What does an Apple Watch do – Apple Watch features (2025)

 • Tell the time;

-How does Apple Watch work?
+How does an Apple Watch work?

 One of the iWatch features is a scroll-wheel Digital Crown on the side of the watch that provides an innovative way to scroll, zoom, and navigate smoothly, without obstructing the screen.
 The Digital Crown also operates as a Home button (to return to the home screen) and helps easy access to built-in Siri making it more useful than ever for smart messages.
 Apple Watch has a ‘Taptic Engine’ that produces ‘haptic’ feedback (sense of touch on the wrist) when you get notifications, alarms, and other messages.
 Whenever you receive an alert or notification or perform a function like turning the Digital Crown or pressing down on the display, you feel a physical sensation on the wrist that’s noticeably different for each kind of interaction.
-From above it should be clear how does an Apple Watch work to perform its various functions.
+From above it should be clear how does Apple Watch work to perform its various functions.

 Apple Watch features and specifications